ashtonrliu/COMP4329_A2/README.md

 #### 1.2.1 Training the Resnet50 model

+Step 1.

-Step 1. cd resnet50
+    cd resnet50

+Step 2.

-Step 2. python3 train.py
+    python3 train.py

-This training will produce best_model.pth which is the first model used, it sits at 94.5 MB in size
+This training will produce best_model.pth which is the first model used, it sits at 94.5 MB in size.
+It ran for 1 hour and 27 minutes when trained

+Step 3.

+    python3 infer.py

+This inference stage produces image_output.csv in the root directory.
+This contains the labels produced by the model and the image id.

 #### 1.2.2 Training the LSTM